Pennsylvania man charged with drugging, killing his 72-year-old mother

-(WPHL) – A Pennsylvania man was charged Monday with drugging and killing his own mother.
+(WPHL) – A Pennsylvania man was charged Monday after allegedly drugging and killing his own mother.

 Sean Rivera, 28, of Falls Township in suburban Philadelphia, was arrested on allegations that he killed his 72-year-old mother, Carol J. Clark, by putting fentanyl in her iced tea, shooting her, and then leaving her body in a shed.